adurr234/my-portfolio/README.md

-# my-portfolio
+# Alexander Durr's portfolio

-A collection of projects
+This is a portfolio of projects utilizing AWS and ReactJS.